 The Pfizer and Moderna vaccines both require two doses, given weeks apart, to be effective.

 The J&J vaccine is a viral vector vaccine.
 It uses a substitute virus that has been genetically modified to deliver instructions to your body about how to fight the disease.
 It is currently a single-dose vaccine.

 The Novavax vaccine is a protein-based vaccine.
 This type of vaccine has been used globally for decades against many diseases.
 It uses a synthetic version of the coronavirus’ spike protein along with an adjuvant, an ingredient that boosts your immune system’s response.
 The synthetic spike protein is lab-created; it contains no genetic material and cannot cause disease.

 UPMC is currently distributing the COVID-19 vaccine in accordance with guidelines from state and federal health officials.

 If you are eligible for the vaccine, you can schedule an appointment to receive the vaccine from UPMC.
-To sign up, visit Vaccine.UPMC.com.
+To sign up, visit our vaccine website.